Level3-REST/site/doc/patterns/list/editable.md

 `Profile: <http://level3.rest/patterns/list/editable#list-resource>`

-The Editable List resource inherits the base [List](../list.md#list-resource) resource's Profile requirements.
+The Editable List resource inherits the base [List](../list.md#list-resource) resource's profile requirements.
 If the List is a [Nexus](../../profiles/nexus.md) resource, it will accept a `DELETE` operation to remove the list.

 ### *empty-list*